mithril-security/blind_llama_client/client/README.md

 ### BlindLlama Beta launch (with attestation):

-The beta version adds the full implementation of TPM-based attestation, meaning our API can be fully verified remotely.
+The beta version adds the full implementation of TPM-based attestation, meaning our APIs can be fully verified remotely.
 This version will not yet have full hardening of server-side environment or audit and thus is not yet recommended in production!

 > Provisional launch date: week ending 06/10/2023